louwrentius/lsidrivemap/README.md

-Owners of a IBM M1015 / LSI 9220-8i controller can use this utiliy to map controller ports to drives.
+Owners of an IBM M1015 / LSI 9220-8i SAS controller can use this utiliy to map controller ports to drives.
+This helps you identify which slot is occuplied by which drive.

-I have a 24 bay disk chassis and use it to create a physical map of which drive is in which slot.
+This is the chassis I tested with and below is the output of the tool.

 ![24 bay chassis][chassis]